blbadger/blbadger.github.io/nonlinear-dimension.md

 Now consider a set $S$ where some elements are incomparable.
 There is no chance of partitioning $S$ because one cannot determine shich elements of $S$ are greater or less than others, and thus we cannot be sure of which elements are equivalently larger or smaller (or equivalent in any way).
 If a set cannot be partitioned, then additivity cannot be valid from the definition given above.
 Therefore any set with incomparable elements is not additive.

+Finally, observe that transformations in aperiodic nonlinear maps must be defined using irrationals.

+### A concrete example of non-additivity

+The underlying point here is that one arrives at problems when attempting to add infinite quantities, or in other words that infinite quantities are non-additive.
+As we saw earlier, nonlinear transformations have the capacity to map finite regions onto infinite, and indeed any fraction of the whole finite region may be mapped onto an infinite region.
+Because of the introduction of infinite quantities, nonlinear transformations are not additive.

+To show how a infinite quantities lead to the inability of additivity, consider the following problem: a hybrid car (perhaps a prius) is driving along a road that is relatively flat.
+The car dislays the gas milage at each point along the trip, and we assume that this display is accurate.
+In this particular trip, the gas engine runs continually such that gas is continually consumed.
+How does one calculate the overall fuel economy, or distance travelled per unit of fuel consumed for the trip?
+In the absence of any other information, one could simply record the fuel economy at each second of the trip and take the average of these numbers to gain a pretty good estimation.

+But now suppose that the road has a hill such that the car uses no fuel for a certain amount of time (perhaps it shuts off the engine and coasts or else uses the electric motor).
+In this case, the fuel economy for this section is infinite: there is a positive distance travelled $d$ but no fuel consumed $c$, so $f_e = d/c = d/0 \to infty \; as \; c\to 0$.
+If we then use the method above for determining fuel economy for the whole trip, we find that there is infinite economy.
+But this is not so: a finite amount of fuel was consumed during the trip in total, which proceeded a finite distance, meaning that the true economy must be finite.

+The problem here is the introduction of the infinite quantity.
+The system is no longer additive once this occurs, and therefore one cannot use fuel economy at each time point and add them together for an accurate measure of total economy.

 ### Infinite sets are self-similar

 Nonlinear maps often yield self-similar fractals.
 Here is a reason as to why this is: if we accept that nonlinear transformations are generally decribed by infinite sets, and that $A \in A$ (proper subset) is true for any infinite set, it necessarily follows that some subset of a map of a nonlinear transformation is equal to the entire set.

 From this perspective, self-similarity is a consequence to any non-linear transformation.
+Particularly interesting is non-trivial self-similarity, which may be defined as scale invariance of a non-differentiable object (which can be discontinuous, like a Cantor set, or continuous with a non-differentiable border like a Julia set).
+Another definition for non-trivial self-similarity is that this is a scale invariance leading to an arbitrary amount of information at an arbitrarily small scale.

+Self-similarity in either case can be thought of as a form of symmetry: it is the symmetry of scale.
+Unfortunately this symmetry is not necessarily helpful for computation.

-### Infinite recursion in nonlinear transformations
+### Infinite recursion in self-similar transformations

-The images of fractals on this site are examples of recursion without a base case.
+The images of fractals on this site are examples of recursion without a base case (sometime called basis case).
 In the natural numbers with addition, 1 is the base case for which succession acts to make all other numbers.
 A recursive base case is the smallest indivisible unit.

 For nonlinear transformations that yield fractal objects, there is no recursive base case because there is always a smaller part of the image at any scale that is equivalent to the entire image.
+For this reason, none of the fractal maps presented elsewhere on these pages are entirely accurate, because they must contain a base case in order to be computed.

 ### Nonlinearity and problem solving